-- If assistance is needed during your program, call the AALL staff office (in the convention center).
-The phone number will be shared with all coordinators and speakers in advance of the conference, and you may want to program this number in your cell phone.
+- If assistance is needed during your program, call the AALL staff office (Room 331 in the convention center) at 410.649.7401—you may want to program this number in your cell phone.
 There will also be A/V “rovers” in the hallways before and during your program to assist with any technical issues.

 - Keep an eye on the clock and keep things moving!
 Every year we hear about speakers who take up too much time on a program, leaving too little time for the other speakers.

 - Work with your speakers in advance to determine approximately how much time each one will have.